jpawlyn/docker-aws-sam-local/README.md

 ### Issues

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/cnadiminti/docker-aws-sam-local/issues).
+If you have any problems with or questions about this image, please contact us through a GitHub issue

 ### Contributing

 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

-Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/cnadiminti/docker-aws-sam-local/issues), especially for more ambitious contributions.
+Before you start to code, we recommend discussing your plans through a GitHub, especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.